surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 │   ├── score_model.py                <- Script for scoring new predictions using a trained model.
 │   ├── evaluate_model.py             <- Script for evaluating model performance
 │
-├── test                              <- Files necessary for running model tests │
+├── test                              <- Files necessary for running tests │   ├── test_helpers.py               <- Contains all tests
+│
 ├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── config.py                         <- Configuration file for redirecting to other appropriate config files